JannieI/canvas-workstation-V3/src/app/roadmap.md

    thus given the IDs or key values.
 11.Determine which transformations live on server and which on client, and whether some/all lives on both.
-12.Enhance Filters: add Before-Transformation / After-Transformations are performed - best of both world.
-Also, add row limits: Start-At (0 = top, -1 = bottom), Limit = nr of rows to read.

 **Admin module**